 Climb up the chimney placing the #3 camalot.
 Move up to a stance and locate a great medium stopper.
 Step back down and move across the chimney onto the face.
 Dance over to the 1st bolt.
 Clip 2nd rope and release 1st rope.
 Move straight up to the 2nd bolt.
 Climb up (blue tcu here) and then around left onto the delicate face and stance.
 Get Ready.

 Fire in the key sideways #5 WC rock.
 Make sure it's good!
 Move up on delicate crimps and layaways to a right foot stance.
 Look up and fire in that pink tricam (tape the sling for stiffness, its a high placement).
 Climb up and right (crux) to easier ground and a stance.
 Medium BD cams here.
-Climb up and left to the fixed anchor.
+Climb up and left to the fixed stainless anchor courtesy of Tim Fisher.
 Inner Peace is now yours!

 For extra credit you can give the direct start a go!